Best Durga Puja in Australia 2025: Top 22 Celebrations

 9. Puja & Cultural Association of Northern Territory (PACANT) Durga Puja

 PACANT is an organisation of Bengalis who have migrated to the Northern Territory of Australia.
+This is one of Darwin /NTs first themed Durga Puja.
 They organise many festivals to maintain their traditions.
 Creating cultural integrity is the committee’s main motto.
 Charity is also another part of PACANT.

 The day commences with worshipping Ma Durga.
 Afterwards, Bhog will be distributed.
 The organisation arranges lunch, and then people mingle with each other.
 In the evening, Sandhya Arati is arranged.
 On Vijaya Sommeloni, the cultural night is the main highlight.
 Dhunuchi dance and dinners are other attractions.